 “The LORD would speak to Moses face to face, as a man speaks with his friend” (Exodus 33:11).

-In his book, Partners in Prayer, John Maxwell writes, “With the help of Moses’ brother Aaron and a layman named Hur, Joshua was able to be victorious against the forces that were trying to destroy God’s children.
+In Partners In Prayer, John Maxwell writes, “With the help of Moses’ brother Aaron and a layman named Hur, Joshua was able to be victorious against the forces that were trying to destroy God’s children.
 Moses was one of the greatest leaders who ever lived.
 He spoke to God face-to-face, as a person would speak to a friend (Ex.
 33:11).
 Yet he still could not do it alone.
 Even he needed assistance and encouragement” (p.
 85).

 What a majestic picture!
 Imagine Moses, standing alone on the mountain, interceding for Israel.
 As he prays with hands lifted up to God, with the rod of God – the symbol of power – in his hands, Israel triumphs.
 But as this eighty-something-year-old prayer warrior gets tired, his hands drop, and the battle turns against Israel.
 In today’s culture we might say, “Well, let’s just get a younger, more vigorous leader…one capable of standing in prayer with his hands outstretched for longer periods of time.
 Maybe it’s time we throw a retirement party for Moses.”
 Fortunately for Israel, they had no such throwaway mindset.